Gingery Vegan Peach Muffins

-Use perfectly ripe peached or nectarines—lush and sweet, but not too soft—for these late-summer vegan muffins that have more than a hint of ginger!
+Use perfectly ripe fruit—lush and sweet, but not too soft—for these late-summer vegan peach muffins that have more than a hint of ginger!
+Nectarines work just as well.
+Enjoy them with iced coffee or tea.
 Photos by Hannah Kaminsky.

 Yield: 1 dozen

 - 1/4 cup wheat germ, quick-cooking oats, or hemp seeds

 - 2 teaspoons baking powder

 - 1 teaspoon baking soda

 - 1 1/2 cups finely diced, lushly ripe peaches or nectarines

 - 1/2 cup peach all-fruit preserves

 - 1/4 cup finely diced crystallized ginger